-We are a small venue holding up to 40 people.
-For popular events we can sell out.
-To book a place (and save yourself $2 pp too) call or email us.
+To reserve a place (save yourself $2 pp and guarantee yourself a seat as there will necessarily be restricted numbers) call (464 3928) or email us.
 We will put you on the booking list and you pay when you arrive.
-100% of your door money goes directly to the musicians as we believe in supporting live music as best we can.
+100% of your money goes directly to the musicians as we believe in supporting live music as best we can.
 We serve alcohol, coffees, teas and soft drinks during the evening and offer some delicious complimentary bites during the interval.

 $20 adv, $22 on door